 The impact of the conditioned remedy-produced water injection on the simulated arsenic is shown after 10 years on Figures 10.7-9 and 10.7-10 for model layers 2 and 4, respectively.
 These results indicate that the conditioned-remedy produced water injected into the NTH IRZ injection wells during the 18-month off cycle has little to no impact on the simulated arsenic.
-Similarly, the 30-year results, as shown in Figures 10.7-11 and 10.7-12, indicate minimal impact of the conditioned remedy-produced water injection on the simulated model layer 2 and 4 arsenic results.
-The simulated arsenic is not sensitive to the addition of the 10 gpm conditioned remedy-produced water off-cycle NTH IRZ injection.
+Similarly, the 30-year results, as shown in Figures 10.7-11 and 10.7-12, indicate minimal impact of the conditioned remedy-produced water injection on the simulated arsenic is not sensitive to the addition of the 10 gpm conditioned remedy-produced water off-cycle NTH IRZ injection.